ansible/awx-operator/README.md

   control_plane_priority_class: awx-demo-high-priority
   postgres_priority_class: awx-demo-medium-priority
 ```
+#### Scaling the Web and Task Pods independently

+You can scale replicas up or down for each deployment by using the `web_replicas` or `task_replicas` respectively.
+You can scale all pods across both deployments by using `replicas` as well.
+These new replicas can be constrained in a similar manner to previous single deployments by appending the particular deployment name in front of the constraint used.
+More about those new constraints can be found below in the [Assigning AWX pods to specific nodes](#assigning-awx-pods-to-specific-nodes) section.
 #### Assigning AWX pods to specific nodes

 You can constrain the AWX pods created by the operator to run on a certain subset of nodes. `node_selector` and `postgres_selector` constrains